BA-Etchepareborda/Data-Camp-Projects/README.md

-These are practice datasets and tasks from DataCamp to learn.
+These are some practice datasets and tasks from DataCamp to learn.
 They were instructive!
 Thanks for reading.